Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 whenever the limit exists.

 Slepian, in his celebrated 1962 paper \cite{slepian62}, conjectured that a persistence exponent should exist under mild conditions.
 The validity of this conjecture has often been taken for granted in the physics literature \cite{DHZ, EB}.
-Prior to this work, the only cases in which an exponent was shown to exist were non-negative correlated processes \cite{DM2} (using a subadditivity argument), Markov processes (using Perron-Frobenius), and $m$-dependent processes (using independence properties) \cite{AMZ}.
+Prior to this work, the only cases in which an exponent was shown to exist were non-negatively correlated processes (using a subadditivity argument, {see for example \cite{LiShao,DM2}}), Markov processes (using Perron-Frobenius), and $m$-dependent processes (using independence properties) \cite{AMZ}.

 Every continuous GSP $f:\R\to\R$ is characterized by a \emph{covariance kernel} $r(t)=\cov(f(0),f(t))$, or, equivalently, by a \emph{spectral measure}, that is, a finite, non-negative, symmetric measure $\rho$ on $\R$ such that: